nzuguem/kubernetes-sandbox-environment/platform/aws/INSTALL.md

 task platform:localstack-install
 ```

-The localstack access endpoint is http://localstack.127.0.0.1.nip.io (⚠️ Make sure the ingress controller is properly installed)
+The localstack access endpoint is http://localstack.127.0.0.1.nip.io

 > ℹ️ The AWS CLI is configured to execute AWS commands on this LocalStack endpoint by default.